Article first published November 2013, updated March 2019

 - The distribution of a product demo video via YouTube (YouTube’s docs)

 - Leading up to a sale, driving directions to a customers’ closest store (pictured, Apple Maps’ docs)

-All these tasks can be reasonably performed on a mobile device – the advantage of skipping straight to a native app from the inbox is an experience that’s optimized for the user’s device and is devoid of the visual clutter that can come with a mobile browser.
-Plus, it also encourages further interaction with the app… Which is especially great if it’s your app.
+All these tasks can be reasonably performed on a mobile device.
+The advantage of skipping straight to a native app from the inbox is an experience that’s optimized for the user’s device and devoid of the visual clutter that can come with a mobile browser.
+It also encourages further interaction with the app, which is especially great if it’s your app.